Sodium, Potassium And Blood Pressure

 Is it possible to have too much potassium?
 Too much potassium can be harmful in people with kidney disorders.
 As kidneys become less able to remove potassium from your blood, too much potassium may build up.

-Often, like high blood pressure, there aren’t many symptoms of high potassium hyperkalemia.
+Often, there aren’t many symptoms of high potassium hyperkalemia, just like with high blood pressure.
 Feeling sick to your stomach, a low, weak or irregular pulse and fainting may occur with high levels of potassium.